jozzdart/terminice/terminice_core/README.md

 ### How it powers `terminice`

-When you use a high-level component from the main `terminice` package—such as a `DatePicker`—it is secretly orchestrating these core modules.
+When you use a high-level component from the main `terminice` package-such as a `DatePicker`-it is secretly orchestrating these core modules.
 The `DatePicker` uses the **IO** module to listen for arrow keys, feeds those keys into a **Navigation** grid to move between days, uses the **Rendering** module (powered by the sibling `termistyle` package) to draw the calendar layout with the correct theme, and wraps it all in a **Prompt** to return a `DateTime` object back to your application.

 ---